The State of Fintech in 2017

 How should we define “fintech” and what can be considered actual versus forecast?
 Fintech is the popular label for an emerging market sector that uses technology to make financial systems more efficient.
 It is a similar phenomenon to disruptions in industries like media, communications, and retail, where the application of technology has created a unique set of companies and services that are taking a share from legacy players.
 It is also ushering in a new set of capabilities from large data analytics to trading algorithm development that is reshaping the talent market.

 However, as the chart below indicates, the evolution of this change in financial services is still at an early stage, even in the United States, one of the world’s most advanced digital economies.
-Globally, fintech represents less than 1% of the global financial services industry, versus ~10% for eCommerce and ~40% for digital media.
+Globally, fintech represents less than 1% of the global financial services industry, versus ~10% for eCommerce, according to eMarketer, and ~40% for digital media, per The Hollywood Reporter.

 exhibit 1